camunda/camunda-docs/versioned_docs/version-8.1/guides/migrating-from-camunda-platform-7/adjusting-dmn-models.md

 ---
 id: adjusting-dmn-models
 title: Adjusting DMN models
-description: "Learn how to adjust your DMN models when migrating from Camunda Platform 7 to Camunda Platform 8."
+description: "Learn how to adjust your DMN models when migrating from Camunda 7 to Camunda 8."
 ---

-For Camunda Platform 8, [a former community extension](https://github.com/camunda-community-hub/dmn-scala), built by core Camunda developers is productized.
+For Camunda 8, [a former community extension](https://github.com/camunda-community-hub/dmn-scala), built by core Camunda developers is productized.
 This engine has a higher coverage of DMN elements.
-This engine can execute DMN models designed for Camunda Platform 7.
+This engine can execute DMN models designed for Camunda 7.
 However, there are some small differences as outlined in this document.

-To evaluate Camunda Platform 7 DMN files in Camunda Platform 8, change the following in the XML:
+To evaluate Camunda 7 DMN files in Camunda 8, change the following in the XML:

 `modeler:executionPlatform` should be set to "Camunda Cloud".
-Prior to this change, you will see "Camunda Platform", indicating designed compatibility with Camunda Platform 7.
+Prior to this change, you will see "Camunda Platform", indicating designed compatibility with Camunda 7.

 `modeler:executionPlatformVersion` should be set to "8.2.0".
 Prior to this change, you will see "7.19.0" or similar.

-The following elements/attributes are **not** supported in Camunda Platform 8:
+The following elements/attributes are **not** supported in Camunda 8:

 - `Version Tag`
 - `History Time to Live`